 - Canola oil

 Just before you go to bed, coat the sides and bottom of the crockpot with a bit of oil.
-Pour oats in a 4 Quart Crockpot.
+Pour oats, salt and water in a 4 Quart Crockpot.
 Mix to combine.
 Cook on low overnight for 7 to 9 hours.
 Remove any skin that may have formed on top and discard.
-Add the salt, cinnamon and give the oatmeal a quick stir to incorporate.
-Serve with pitchers of milk and cream and any desired add-ins such as raisins, nuts, fresh or dried fruit, cinnamon and nutmeg and a bit of white or brown sugar.
+Add the cinnamon and give the oatmeal a quick stir to incorporate.
+Serve with pitchers of milk or cream and any desired add-ins such as raisins, nuts, fresh or dried fruit, cinnamon and nutmeg and a bit of white or brown sugar.
 Any leftovers can be refrigerated and reheated the next day.

-Add In Options to Slow Cooker: 2 cups dried fruit of your choice such as raisins, cranberries, figs, cherries etc. A combination of different fruits are fun.
+Add In Options to the Slow Cooker: 2 cups dried fruit of your choice such as raisins, cranberries, figs, cherries etc to cook with the oatmeal.
+A combination of different fruits are fun too.

 It’s such a pleasure to get up in the morning and have our oatmeal ready and waiting for us.
 It’s a fast healthy and wholesome breakfast that we enjoy quite often.
 When we have a larger crowd we set up an oatmeal bar with all the various add-in options.
 The cool part is, with all the variety add-ins available, everyone can customize their own oatmeal to their liking.
 If I have a person who isn’t into oatmeal, I offer them my homemade granola or muesli, making everyone happy.